Pattern Hopf algebras: Notation and preliminaries

 This is the case, however, when $h$ is a connected presheaf.
 It follows that in an associative connected presheaf $h$, we have that $\binom{a \ast b}{a, b} \geq 1$. \end{rem}

 \begin{defin} Let $(h, \ast_h, 1_h)$ and $(j, \ast_j, 1_j)$ be associative presheaves, and let $f$ be a \textit{presheaf morphism} between $(h, \ast_h, 1_h)$ and $(j, \ast_j, 1_j)$.
-This is an \textit{associative presheaf morphism} if it preserves the unit and the associative product of the associative presheaves. \end{defin}
+This is an \textit{associative presheaf morphism} if it maps unit to unit, and the associative product of the associative presheaves. \end{defin}

 That is, $f: h \Rightarrow j$ is an associative presheaf morphism if it is a presheaf morphism that satisfies $f(1_h)=1_j$ and $f(b' \ast_h c') = f(b') \ast_j f( c')$ for any $b'\in h[I], c' \in h[J]$.